 When the Nuggets return to full health, Beasley’s minutes will drop, but he’s shown this season that he can contribute to a winning basketball team.
 More injuries will surface, and Beasley will undoubtedly be called upon for 30-plus minutes a night again.
 Denver can take some solace in the fact that Beasley’s shown this season what he can do if the Nuggets need him to play a significant role later this year.

 Is Beasley’s long-term future in Denver?
 That’s a tough question to answer.
 Hernangomez is a more natural fit around Jokic in the Nuggets’ read-and-react offense, which plays to high-IQ wings who are quick decision makers and more natural ball movers than Beasley.
-If Denver had to make a choice between keeping either Beasley or Hernangomez for the next three or four seasons, it should choose the latter.
-But that doesn’t mean Beasley can’t fit with the Nuggets long-term.
-He’s just beginning to grow into his future player archetype, which reads as a 20-plus point per game scorer and above-average perimeter defender, two titles Hernangomez may never hold.
+But the two-guard is just beginning to grow into his future player archetype, which reads as a 20-plus point per game scorer and above-average perimeter defender, two titles Hernangomez may never hold.

 In Beasley, Denver drafted and developed yet another certified NBA rotation player, just as it did with Harris, Jokic, Murray, Hernangomez, Monte Morris, and even Jusuf Nurkic.
 Credit for Denver’s success in the draft not only goes to Nuggets president of basketball operations Tim Connelly and general manager Arturas Karnisovas but also to Malone and his staff.
 Nuggets first-year assistant coach Charles Klask sits courtside with Beasley for a lengthy film session before every game.